missionpinball/mpf-docs/events/player_adding.rst

   The player number

 ``player``
-  The player object whose turn is starting.
+  The player object for the player being added